ZuoXinyue/Transformer-Empirical-SE/README.md

-# Empirical Study on Transformer-based Techniques for SE Research
+# Promises and Perils of Using Transformer-based Models for SE Research

 ## Environment Preparation

-- *Hardware*: NVIDIA RTX A4000
+- *Hardware*: NVIDIA RTX A4000 (16GB VRAM)

 - CUDA Version: 11.6